Hluhluwe Umkhumbi Lodge

 Shuttle service to and from any location

 Let us know where you need to get to and we’ll take care of the rest – we’ve got closed 4x4 s available.
-Cost is dependent on distance and is available on request.
+The cost is dependent on distance and is available on request.

 Visa and MasterCard facility Both accepted or cash.